 If you want complete information on this subject, keep reading.
 We will do our best to help you understand Ketamine therapy entirely and if it can help you with your chronic pain.

 What is Ketamine?

 Its onset is quicker than other pain-relieving medicines, and there are no adverse effects.
 Also, it does not cause any dependence or addiction in patients like other medications such as opioids.
-So, there is no potential of drug abuse.
+So, there is no potential for drug abuse.

-Other than being used as an anesthetic and analgesic, it is also used to treat some mental health issues such as depression, anxiety, OCD, and Post Traumatic Stress Disorder (PTSD).
+Other than being used as an anesthetic and analgesic, it is also used to treat mental health issues such as depression, anxiety, OCD, and Post Traumatic Stress Disorder (PTSD).

 What are the symptoms of Chronic Back Pain?